Azure/azure-sdk-for-net/sdk/schemaregistry/Microsoft.Azure.Data.SchemaRegistry.ApacheAvro/README.md

 #### Get credentials

-To acquire authenicated credentials and start interacting with Azure resources, please see the [quickstart guide here][quickstart_guide].
+To acquire authenticated credentials and start interacting with Azure resources, please see the [quickstart guide here][quickstart_guide].

 #### Get Event Hubs namespace hostname

-The simpliest way is to use the [Azure portal][azure_portal] and navigate to your Event Hubs namespace.
+The simplest way is to use the [Azure portal][azure_portal] and navigate to your Event Hubs namespace.
 From the Overview tab, you'll see `Host name`.
 Copy the value from this field.

 #### Create SchemaRegistryClient